Michealudekwu/Password-Manager/README.md

 # 🔐 Password Manager (Tkinter + JSON)

 A simple and secure password manager built with Python and Tkinter.
-It allows you to generate strong passwords, save login credentials locally using JSON, and retrieve them easily through a search feature.
+It allows you to generate strong passwords, encrypts login credentials locally using a secret key generated using the cryptography package, and then decrypts them in other to retrieve them easily through a search feature.

 ---